U.S. detainee moved from secret Afghan prison after torture report

 It details his treatment at Detention Centre Cobalt, better known as Salt Pit, a former brick kiln converted by the CIA into a prison outside Kabul.

-More than half the 119 detainees mentioned in the report were held there, and the techniques the CIA developed on its inmates later emerged in other U.S. detention centres globally.
+More than half the 119 detainees mentioned in the report were held there, and the techniques the CIA developed on its inmates later emerged in other U.S. detention centers globally.

 Prisoners were slapped, punched and dragged along dirt-floored corridors, often semi-naked.
 They were shackled in pitch-black cells and subjected to white noise.